brandlab-au/Bp/README.md

 # BankOfProperties
 SQL

-Ok lets see if we can get this working. .
-Let try and post info to the server.
-22/5/1 ok here is a change
+Ok I think this change will go on bicuit and this is an older version of BP.